 What are cookies and why and how do we use them?

 Many types of cookies exist.
 AirHistory.net only uses the following types of cookies:

 - Strictly necessary cookies (session cookies)

-These are cookies which are necessary for the proper and secure operation of the AirHistory.net website, such as moving around the website, displaying content, checking the validity and safety of your browsing session, maintaining multi-page search results, accessing secured parts of the website, and other functions.
+These are cookies which are necessary for the proper and secure operation of the AirHistory.net website, such as moving around the website, displaying content, checking the validity and safety of your browsing session, maintaining multi-page search results, remembering values from the previous upload, accessing secured parts of the website, and other functions.
 These cookies are non-persistent, which means they are deleted from your computer or mobile device when you close your browser window.

 By using our website, you consent to the use of these strictly necessary cookies.